 - Give the new site a name based on your client.
 Since I’m starting off a new site development for a University, I’m calling mine Camden University.

-- By default, Local will setup nginx web server, PHP 7.29 and mySQL.
-If for any reason you want to vary the environment, you have click the ‘Custom’ option.
+- By default, Local will setup the Nginx web server, PHP 7.29, and MySQL.
+If for any reason you want to vary the environment, you have to click the ‘Custom’ option.
 But for now, we will select the ‘Preferred’ option and click ‘Continue’.